epw/consensus/consensus.md

 \Begin{MC}

 Some playbooks have access to a place of power through optional moves.
 Other places of power may show up during play.
 Usually, don't allow the players to permanently gain access to a place of power if there isn’t a playbook move specifically granting it to them.
 There should be a real benefit for taking that move, in the form of easier access to a space in which rituals work.
 Instead, if no-one at the table has the move, make the players work for temporary access to a place of power, or even access to a temporary place of power.
-Remember your Principles such as Make Everyone Vulnerable; Sometimes, Give Them Exactly What They're Asking For; and Don't Be Afraid to be Obvious.
+Later in this book we'll explain Principles to help guide choices like these.
+Consider, among others, Make Everyone Vulnerable; Sometimes, Give Them Exactly What They're Asking For; and Don't Be Afraid to be Obvious.
 What would it mean for there to be a place of power that the Mages can find right now?
 Who else knows about it now, and what are they up to?
 Who will find out about it if the Mages use it, and what will they do with it tomorrow?

 Similarly, be careful of restricting access to or taking away places of power gained through Playbook moves, at least permanently.
 You can certainly take them away temporarily though through MC moves like "take away their stuff", which can be good motivation and drama, but most of the time, unless a character was explicitly and intentionally risking their place of power, it should be much easier to reqauire, reconsecrate, and otherwise return to.